n132/n132.github.io/_posts/2022-05-18-Introduction-of-Kernel-Pwn-UAF.md

 }
 ```

 The most important two functions are `babyioctl` and `babyrelease`.
-It's important to notice there is no sycronization in this device and the `babydev_struct` is a global varible.
-So we could use after free by following code.
+It's important to notice there is no synchronization in this device and the `babydev_struct` is a global variable.
+So we could trigger the UAF by the following code.
 ```sh
 a = open()
 b = open()